Ocean's Twelve (soundtrack)

-Ocean's Twelve (Music from and Inspired by the Motion Picture) is the soundtrack album to the 2004 heist comedy film Ocean's Twelve directed by Steven Soderbergh; it is the second instalment in the Ocean's trilogy and the sequel to Ocean's Eleven (2001).
+Ocean's Twelve (Music from and Inspired by the Motion Picture) is the soundtrack album to the 2004 heist comedy film Ocean's Twelve directed by Steven Soderbergh; it is the second installment in the Ocean's trilogy and the sequel to Ocean's Eleven (2001).
 The soundtrack was released through Warner Sunset Records and Warner Bros.
 Records on December 10, 2004.